Kevin-Sim/DevOps3/labs/lab03quick/README.md

 If we run this code locally (not from docker) then it will connect on port 33060

-However,  want our application to communicate with the database from within a separate docker container.
+However, we want our application to communicate with the database from within a separate docker container.

 The original version of Lab02 & 3 shows how to set up a docker network and run different containers on that network to facilitate communications.
 However a much easier method is to use docker-compose which is a docker utility that can be used to start multiple images that are automatically able to communicate.